Stroumpfgrognon/vivado-blank-project/README.md

 In your project directory (Project/projects/your_project/) lies a Makefile giving aliases through which everything below can be called easily, automatically using the parameter files and directories indicated.
 The associated command will be indicated with each section with its alias

+There is also a `make clean` command to remove the vivado-generated files

 ## Initiating the project

 > make project